Former Public School Choir Director, Folsom, CA.

 Electric Pianos:

-However, because of space, cost, and maintenance free an electric keyboard is the only solution.
-Forget about bells and whistles, they are optional.
+However, because of space, cost, and maintenance, an electric keyboard is the only solution.
+Forget about bells and whistles; they are optional.
 What is essential for lessons is that the keyboard have 88 keys.
-The keys should be velocity sensitive, the harder you play, the louder the sound.
+The keys should be velocity sensitive; the harder you play, the louder the sound.

 The best deals are an older Yamaha or Kawai 88 Key Electric Piano, generally made furniture style.
 While they have real piano feels and a variety of sounds, they won't have the latest bells and whistles.
 You'll save hundreds or thousands of dollars.